exclamation

 Larry’s work is woven into the physical fabric of the parish as well, having been in charge of the construction and upkeep of the newest property in Alliston.

 “Apart from supervising the contractors, when the archdiocese told us in the late 1980s that we could not put any more money into the old St. Paul's, we had to remove the church and build a new one.
-We built it on a new site right across the street and I was the parish representative to monitor the construction of that new church.
+We built it on a new site right across town and I was the parish representative to monitor the construction of that new church.
 That started in September of 1991 and we ended up having Easter Mass there the following spring,” he recalled.

 The two also spoke about a story that is still burned into their minds when the couple established a community assistance group following a fire that destroyed nearby Knox Presbyterian Church in January of 1976.